DiyanKalaydzhiev23/DiyanKalaydzhiev23/README.md

 - 🌱 I'm majoring in informatics at New Bulgarian University
 - 💻 Currently working as Full Stack Developer at Gentle & Rose
-- 👨‍🏫 I'm a lecturer at Softuni
+- 👨‍🏫 I'm a lecturer at Softuni and New Bulgarian University
 - ⚡ Fun fact: I love to play guitar and solve rubik's cube

 ---